silvative/pf2e-exploration-effects/README.md

 **How to use:**

-The effects do not need to be exported from compendiums to the actors tab.
+The effects do not need to be exported from compendiums to the items tab.
 Instead, they can be dragged from the compendium to the macro bar.
 This will create a macro that will toggle the condition on a selected token when run.
 This is functionality provided by the core system.
 The only thing this module does is save you a few minutes of data entry.

 I recommend doing things this way because it avoids clogging up your items tab.
 While eight extra items won't cause a noticeable performance decrease, there's no benefit to clutter.
 If you don't want to keep the module enabled, you can make a copy of the compendium to your world before you disable it to continue using the effects without needing to import them.